Bún Thịt Nướng – Vietnamese Grilled Pork Noodle Bowl

 Freshly grilled pork on skewers resting on top of a baking tray.

-Step 4: Assemble the Noodle Bowl
+How to Assemble the Perfect Noodle Bowl

 45 degree angle of bowl of bun thit nuong with vermicelli noodles, pickled carrots and daikon, assorted herbs and vegetables, grilled pork.
 Topped with crushed peanuts.
 Side bowl of dipping fish sauce.